emqx/cloud-docs/en_US/connect_to_deployments/mqttx.md

 ### Name & Client ID

 The name is an identification of this connection, the client ID has been filled in by default, and you can click the refresh icon on the right to refresh.
-After filling in the appeal information correctly, click the connect button in the upper right corner to connect to the EMQX Platform deployment.
+After filling in the appeal information correctly, click the connect button in the upper right corner to connect to the EMQX Cloud deployment.

 ### More